davidmcnamee/shopify-backend-challenge/readme.md

 Images are unique throughout the platform (using "blockhash" perceptual hashing libraries), and image files are only distributed with expiring s3 signed urls, incentivising fresh content rather than copied memes.

+> With limited time to do this (interviews and whatnot) I couldn't finish all the features that I would have liked to, anything that's not working should be mentioned at the bottom of this readme.

 ## User Guide / Screenshots

 > TODO: screenshots